-30' Classic - On the 30' rear bed model, the fourth favorite page provides controls to the power awning and the front ceiling vent fan.
-The fan lid will need to be opened prior to use.
+Page 5: Displays the fan controls to the front ceiling vent fan and the bathroom fan.
+The ceiling vent fan lid will need to be opened prior to use.
 The fan is equipped with a rain sensor which will automatically close the lid when the sensor becomes wet.